-H.B.
-1404 would authorize public technical institutes, public community colleges, or a public college or university to offer courses via distance learning without the approval of the Texas Higher Education Coordinating Board, if the courses are offered through computer access, are part of the approved curriculum of the institution and have already been approved to be delivered by distance learning.
+C.S.H.B.
+1404 would authorize public technical institutes, public community colleges, or a public college or university to offer distance a learning course approved by the board with no in-state geographic restrictions if the course is within the approved curriculum of the institution.